-- Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the Teacher. - Rafts must be provided by the facility.
-Personal rafts must not be used. - Comply with the Minimum Safety Equipment Requirements as specified in the Transport Canada Safe Boating Guide. - Correctly fitting and Canadian-approved personal flotation device (P.F.D.)/lifejackets, with whistle attached, must be worn and properly secured at all times by all students when near the water, on docks and in rafts.
+- Determine that all equipment is safe (for example, no sharp corners, cracks, or splinters) and all assistive devices (e.g., a walker) are in good working condition and properly adjusted for the height and mobility needs of the student prior to participation. - Rafts must be provided by the facility.
+Personal rafts must not be used. - Comply with the Minimum Safety Equipment Requirements as specified in the Transport Canada Safe Boating Guide. - Correctly fitting and Canadian-approved personal flotation devices (P.F.D.)/lifejackets, with whistle attached, must be worn and properly secured at all times by all students when near the water, on docks and in rafts.